 Following injury or disease there can be lots of excuses for not exercising - lets face it, exercise can be difficult to get and inconvenient for all kinds of reasons.

 FES Cycling allows those who are relatively inactive or with paralysed muscles due to their injury or condition to get efficient circulation enhancing exercise.

 In the 1990's the medical profession formerly recognised that physical activity is vital to the good health.
 It seems strange that even 2000 years ago Hippocrates strongly endorsed physical activity and nutrition as essential to good health and yet we are just starting to stress the importance of this today.

 The significant things we can say are that

-- Significant health benefits can be obtained by moderate amounts of physical activity (for example 30 minute brisk walk)
+Significant health benefits can be obtained by even moderate amounts of physical activity

 The body is very efficient in following the principle of “use it or lose it”.
 For example, following a spinal cord injury, there is inevitably a loss of muscle function and bulk.
 Also the leg bones tend to become weaker and there is increased susceptibility to certain diseases that reflect inactivity.
 The risk of obesity, insulin resistance, type II diabetes, and coronary heart disease all increase.